 A Young Genius

-John McCarthy graduated from high school two years early and already studied the textbooks of MIT in the field of mathematics.
+John McCarthy was born in Boston, Massachusetts, U. S., to his father John Patrick, an Irish immigrant, and his mother Ida (Glatt) McCarthy, a Lithuanian Jewish.
+The family was obliged to relocate frequently during the Great Depression, until McCarthy’s father found work in Los Angeles, California.
+McCarthy graduated from Belmont high school two years early and already studied the textbooks of MIT in the field of mathematics.
 He was accepted at Caltech in 1944, but the first years did not go as smooth as expected.
-The brilliant student skipped the required P.E courses and was suspended.
-After serving the US Army , he was again readmitted and even studied under John von Neumann.
-McCarthy earned his degree at Caltech and finished his PhD in mathematics at Princeton.
+The brilliant student skipped the required physical education courses and was suspended.
+After serving the US Army, he was again readmitted and studied under computer science pioneer John von Neumann in 1948.
+McCarthy earned his degree at Caltech and finished his PhD in mathematics at Princeton with a thesis titled “Projection operators and partial differential equations” in 1951, under the supervision of Donald C. Spencer, a mathematician, known for his work on deformation theory of structures arising in differential geometry.

 McCarthy worked at Dartmouth in the 1950s and in this period, he authored a proposal for a two-month, 10-person summer research conference on “artificial intelligence“.
 It was the first time, the term was used in a publication.
 In proposing the conference, McCarthy wrote, “The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it“.
 The Dartmouth Conference was held in the summer of 1956.
 Marvin Minsky also attended the conference and later on, he became one of the main AI theorists and joined McCarthy at MIT in 1959.
 McCarthy invented the computer programming language LISP.
 It is the second oldest programming language after FORTRAN and still in use today in the field of artificial intelligence.
-He also served on the committee that designed ALGOL, which became a very influential programming language by introducing many new constructs now in common use [1,2].
+Around 1959, he invented so-called “garbage collection” methods, a kind of automatic memory management, to solve problems in Lisp.
+He also served on the committee that designed ALGOL, for which he proposed the use of recursion and conditional expressions, and which became a very influential programming language by introducing many new constructs now in common use [1,2].

 Board Games and AI